fieldima/biof501-pipeline/README.md

 ### Installation

-Installing this pipeline requires conda and git.
-Instructions for installing these software can be found here and here respectively.
+Installing this pipeline requires `conda` and `git`.
+Instructions for installing these software can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) and [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) respectively.

 First, clone the repository by running the following command in a terminal: